China Sourcing Agents

 PD passthrough derating.
 A hub rated “100W PD passthrough” typically delivers 85–90W to the host after the hub’s own power draw.
 The spec should state the effective host charging wattage, not the input rating.

 macOS compatibility.
 Apple Silicon Macs implement strict USB-C enumeration.
 Request test results specifically on M1/M2/M3 MacBook Air and Pro.
 Many budget hubs show display flickering or USB-A enumeration failures on macOS 13+.
+When sourcing USB-C hubs, include macOS compatibility testing in your quality inspection protocol.
+See our factory audit checklist for a full supplier vetting workflow.

 Engineer-led sourcing No hidden margins 24-hour response